---

 Enterprise workspaces share the Pro cap of 100 sandboxes per environment.

-Only sandboxes that are pending or running count toward the cap.
+Only sandboxes in the `CREATING` or `RUNNING` state count toward the cap.
 Destroyed sandboxes don't.
 Creating a sandbox past the cap fails with an error.

 ## Timeouts and output

-A sandbox enforces two timeouts: how long a single command can run, and how long the sandbox can sit idle before Railway destroys it.
+A sandbox enforces an idle timeout: how long it can sit idle before Railway destroys it.
+Commands have a separate, optional timeout.

 | Limit | Default | Maximum |